Tennessee Valley Authority: In popular culture

+Comic book writer and artist Walt Simonson attributed the TVA to his naming of the Time Variance Authority, a fictional organization in the Marvel Comics in the 1980s' run of The Mighty Thor comic book series, and in Marvel Studios' Marvel Cinematic Universe in the television series Loki and the 2024 film Deadpool & Wolverine.
+Simonson, who was born and briefly lived in Knoxville, cited stories by his father who worked for the TVA as a soil scientist about their role in economic development of the Tennessee Valley region, citing them as an inspiration for the fictional organization.

 The 1960 film Wild River, directed by Elia Kazan, tells the story about a family forced to relocate from their land, which has been owned by their ancestors for generations, after TVA plans to construct a dam which will flood it.
 While fictional, the film depicts the real-life experiences of many people forced to give up their land to TVA to make way for hydroelectric projects, and was mostly inspired by the removal of families for the Norris Dam project.

 The 1970 James Dickey novel Deliverance and its 1972 film adaptation focuses on four Atlanta businessmen taking a canoeing trip down a river that is being impounded by an electric utility, nodding to the TVA's early and controversial hydroelectric projects.
-The 1984 Mark Rydell film The River, focuses on an East Tennessee family being confronted by the loss of their ancestral farm from the inundation of a nearby river by an electric utility.
+The 1984 Mark Rydell film The River focuses on an East Tennessee family being confronted by the loss of their ancestral farm from the inundation of a nearby river by an electric utility.
 The film, shot on farmland near the Holston River in Hawkins County, utilized flooding practical effects provided by the TVA.
 In the 2000 film O Brother, Where Art Thou?, the family home of the protagonist, played by George Clooney, is flooded by a reservoir constructed by the TVA.
 This plays a central role in the pacing of the film and the broader Depression-era Mississippi context of the narrative.